trampgeek/moodle-qtype_coderunner/Readme.md

     }

-The output from the execution is then the outputs from the three tests separated by a special separator string (which can be customised for each question if desired).
+The output from the execution is then the outputs from the three tests separated by a special separator string, which can be customised for each question if desired.
 On receiving the output back from the sandbox, CodeRunner then splits the output using the separator into three separate test outputs, exactly as if a per-test template had been used on each test case separately.

-This strategy can't be used with questions that require standard input as there's no reliable way to reset the standard input for each test.
+The use of a combinator template is problematic with questions that require standard input;
+if each test has its own standard input, and all tests are combined into a single program, what is the standard input for that program?
+The easiest resolution to this problem is simply to fall back to running each test separately.
+That is achieved by using the combinator template but feeding it a singleton list of testcases each time, i.e. the list [test[0]] on the first run, [test[1]] on the second and so on.
+The combinator template is then functioning just like a per-test template.

+However, advanced combinator templates can actually manage the multiple runs themselves, e.g. using Python Subprocesses.
+To enable this, there is a checkbox "Allow multiple stdins" which, if checked, reverts to the usual combinator mode of passing all testcases to the combinator template in a single run.

-The strategy also fails if the student's code causes a premature abort due to a run error, such as a segmentation fault or a CPU time limit exceeded.
-In such cases, CodeRunner uses the combinator template as a per-test template simply by passing it one test case at a time in the TESTCASES variable.
+The use of a combinator also becomes problematic if the student's code causes a premature abort due to a run error, such as a segmentation fault or a CPU time limit exceeded.
+In such cases, CodeRunner reruns the tests, using the combinator template in a per-test mode, as described above.

 ### Customising templates